How to Survive a Toxic Workplace (When You Can’t Quit)

 Think of it as a way to buy yourself options (and if you've never budgeted before, ask me for help with beginner budget tracking).

-5. Adopt a “It’s Temporary” Mindset
+5. Adopt a “it’s temporary” mindset.

 Repeat this to yourself until it sinks in.
 You don’t have to love where you are right now, but you can remind yourself that it’s just a stepping stone to something better.
+(Even if you only stay in a job for a few months.)

 When you start seeing your current situation as temporary, the stress feels a little less overwhelming.
 That simple perspective shift can make all the difference.

-6. Ask for Help
+6. Ask for help.

 Choosing yourself doesn’t mean doing it alone.
-Sometimes, the best way to move forward is with extra support—and that’s where I come in as your career coach.
+Sometimes, the best way to move forward is with extra support, and that’s where I come in as your career coach.

 Unlike AI or endless Google searches, I provide personalized guidance that’s tailored specifically to you.